Using RFdiffusion#

 This means we want to keep residues 172 to 205 fixed.

-Let’s use the helical peptide example from the RFdiffusion repo:
+Let’s use the helical peptide example from the RFdiffusion repo, and run this design.

 [21]: